 What are the priorities of the ministry moving forward?

 Our goal is to achieve a more efficient, reliable, and sustainable energy service.
 The experts of the Energy Transformation Mission have delivered a number of recommendations to our country, which are focused such issues as achieving a higher reliability in the energy supply for all Colombians at more efficient prices and increasing the offer and demand of natural gas by increasing the participation of generation plants, which currently has a participation of less than 12%.
 Other focuses include empowering energy users through the introduction of technologies, like smart meters, which will allow to make better decisions around consumption, control spending, or concerning the environment, and further focusing on energy subsidies.
 This, could contribute toward closing equity gaps and bring energy to more than 500,000 families who do not currently have access.
-In 2019, we connected more than 27,000 of these families to electric power for the first time, and our goal is to connect at least 100,000 families.
 Finally, we must strengthen and modernize the institutions and companies in the sector and achieve a higher level of coordination, which will allow us to respond to the new challenges in the electricity sector.
 Through these initiatives, the national government is working to develop a transformation roadmap that takes into account the expert recommendations, unions, businesses, and other players in the energy sector.